Beer in the United States

-Beer in the United States is manufactured by more than 7,000 breweries, which range in size from industry giants to brew pubs and microbreweries.
+In the United States, beer is manufactured in breweries which range in size from industry giants to brew pubs and microbreweries.
 The United States produced 196 million barrels (196e6 USbeerbbl) of beer in 2012, and consumes roughly 28 USgal of beer per capita annually.
 In 2011, the United States was ranked fifteenth in the world in per capita consumption, while total consumption was second only to China.